Synternet/terraform-provider-syntropystack/docs/resources/agent.md

 First things first - to start using Syntropy Agent you need to set up an Agent token.
 Head to User section to create one.
 Click on New Agent Token and create one by adding a name and its expiration date.
-More details can be fund in [documentation](https://docs.syntropystack.com/docs/get-your-agent-token).
+More details can be found in [documentation](https://docs.syntropystack.com/docs/get-your-agent-token).